Voodoo Music & Arts Experience

 Like most festivals, here in New Orleans and elsewhere, the Voodoo Music & Arts Experience started out small and, over time, exploded into a mega-event spanning several days and drawing big names and even bigger numbers.

-Over its first fifteen years, Voodoo has booked over 2,000 acts and has drawn more than a million people, along with some of the top acts on the contemporary popular music scene.
+Over its first 15 years, Voodoo has booked over 2,000 acts and has drawn more than a million people, along with some of the top acts on the contemporary popular music scene.
 It is now second only to the New Orleans Jazz & Heritage Festival in annual attendance figures.

-Other acts among those announced for 2015 include:
+Other acts among those announced for 2016 include:

-- Chance the Rapper
+- Cage the Elephant

 Voodoo Fest also features a wide variety of food specialties, many of which can only be found in New Orleans and south Louisiana.
 Artwork and local crafts will also be on hand for display and sale.